 To ensure each trip unfolds smoothly, WomanTours relies on a custom FileMaker Pro application built by eXcelisys.
 This bike tour operator software enables WomanTours to manage customer data and relationships; track registrations and payments; allocate resources like support vehicles and rental bikes; assign tour leaders; organize lodging arrangements, restaurant reservations, vendor information and trip itineraries; and manage pre-trip packet mailings.

-When Marchand took over, she inherited an eXisting FileMaker Pro custom application that came via a subscription service.
+When Marchand took over, she inherited the eXisting FileMaker Pro custom business software that came via a subscription service.
 Almost immediately, she saw opportunities for improvement.
 Marchand understood FileMaker Pro — she had taken classes and utilized an intricate FileMaker Pro app at Terry.
 She tried to make the existing solution work for her but struggled getting the reports she needed.
 Seeing firsthand the limitations of a subscription service, Marchand opted to build her own custom bike tour operator software system and hired eXcelisys.